Our veggie baskets

 2 lb potatoes

-SUMMER CSA (20 weeks from mid-June to late-October)
+SUMMER BASKET (20 weeks from mid-June to late-October)

 A weekly share provides a household of 3-4 people with veggies to last through the week.

-A bi-weekly share provides 1-2 people with enough veggies for two weeks.
-You simply pick up a regular-size basket every two weeks.
+Provides 1-2 people with enough veggies for two weeks.
+You simply pick up a regular-size basket every two weeks, or customize your schedule.

-Our family share provides you with a weekly basket plus 30%-35% extra of our most popular vegetables for households that eat a lot.
+Our large share provides you with 30% extra of our most popular vegetables for households that eat a lot.

 How do we price our shares?

-- Lascelles: Magasin Général La Pêche, 360 Ch. des Érables, Thursdays 4 pm to 7 pm
+- Lascelles: 360 Ch des Érables (Magasin Général La Pêche), Thursdays 3 pm to 8 pm